hindu-comm/mail_stream_indology/2022/01/Fwd_Dhivehi_scholars/04__Christophe_Vielle.md

 Kulikov, L.2021 The lexicography of Maldivian.
 In: Patrick Hanks and Gilles-Maurice de Schryver (eds), International handbook of modern lexis and lexicography.
 New York: Springer.

-Kulikov, L. 2019 Zametki o sledax kastovoj sistemy na Mal’divax [Notes on some traces of the caste system in the Maldives].
-Ėtnografija 2019.
+Kulikov, L. 2019 Zametki o sledax kastovoj sistemy na Mal’divax [Notes on some traces of the caste system in the Maldives]. Ėtnografija 2019.
 No4 (6) (Special issue: Festschrift for N.G.
 Krasnodembskaya): 75–89. doi: 10.31250/2618-8600-2019-4(6)-0-0

 Kulikov, L. 2014 Traces of castes and other social strata in the Maldives: A case study of social stratification in a diachronic perspective (Ethnographic, historic, and linguistic evidence).
-Zeitschrift für Ethnologie 139.2: 199-213.
+Zeitschrift für Ethnologie 139.2: 199-213.

 Kulikov, L. 2011 Mal’divskij/Divexi jazyk [Maldivian language (Divehi)].
 In: Tatjana Oranskaja et al. (eds), Jazyki mira: Novye indoarijskie jazyki [Languages of the World: New Indo-Aryan languages].
 Moscow: Academia, 662-679.

 Kulikov, L. 2004 Review of: Chr.
 Reynolds.
 A Maldivian Dictionary.
 London and New York: RoutledgeCurzon, 2003.
 Bulletin of the School of Oriental and African Studies 67/2: 249-251.

 Kulikov, L. 1994 Mal'divskaja Respublika.
 [Maldives].
 In: S.A.
-Arutjunov (ed.)
-Ètnogenez i ètničeskaja istorija narodov Južnoj Azii.
+Arutjunov (ed.) Ètnogenez i ètničeskaja istorija narodov Južnoj Azii.
 [Ethnogenesis and ethnic history of South Asia].
-Moscow: Nauka, Vostočnaja literatura, 269-281.
+Moscow: Nauka, Vostočnaja literatura, 269-281.

 Kulikov, L.1985  O singarmonizme v singal'skom i mal'divskom jazykax [Vowel harmony in Sinhalese and Maldivian].
 In: Institut vostokovedenija AN SSSR.
-Tezisy konferencii aspirantov i molodyx naučnyx sotrudnikov.
+Tezisy konferencii aspirantov i molodyx naučnyx sotrudnikov.
 T. I. Istorija.
 Literaturovedenie.
 Jazykoznanie.
 Vol. II.
 Moscow: Nauka, GRVL, 206-207A.